 It feels quite good to have a solid chunk of content in my main thesis draft, and I can’t wait to add more content.
 But for now, I must concentrate on creating a first full draft of my discussion chapter.
 And that, I am fearful to say, is looking to be almost as frustrating as the literature review chapter.
 (Although there haven’t been any tears yet, which is a happy thing!)

-Stay tuned for the next exciting installment of my thesis progress!
+Stay tuned for the next exciting instalment of my thesis progress!